millennialdev/Reddit-Clone/README.md

 # Reddit Clone Using MERN Stack

+## Thanks for the gold kind stranger! 😉

-## This was done in part as a coding exercise for CoSchedule
+## This was done in part as a coding exercise for CoSchedule, and is a Clone of the famous website that often goes by the name of Reddit, and also this app utilizes the HackerNews API.

 ### Spenser Wellen